mittwald/kube-httpcache/README.md

 ```

 Look at the [Varnish Go Template file](chart/varnish.tpl) to define
-your own Varnish cluster rules.
+your own Varnish cluster rules or load the file as initContainer.